 Zone Management Team members must have a valid and current Vulnerable Sector Check as per the Screening Policy which must be submitted to Archery Ontario office administration by TBD in order to select, accompany, coach & develop athletes.
 The Team Coach must have a valid coaching qualification (NCCP Instructor Beginner, former NCCP Level 1, NCCP Intermediate, or former NCCP Level 2).

 For qualification, Archers must shoot at a minimum of two 720 rounds.
 All sanctioned events listed on the Archery Ontario website event list can be used as a qualifier.
 Archers can shoot a qualifier in any zone, however, it is the responsibility of the archer to have their scorecard signed by a local club judge (at a min.) and forwarded to their Zone Management Team (ZMT).
 Scores must be submitted to the zone manager no later than June 19th, 2022.
 The teams will be selected by June 21st 2022.

 The 720 qualification round is shot at the following distances

 - 50m for Cadet and Junior

-ALL Zone Management Teams must ensure the qualifying Scores of ALL their athletes are submitted to the Athlete Development Coordinator BEFORE Friday, June 26th, 2020 to be eligible.
-Upon selecting of team members, and no later than Jusly 1st, the ZMT will send an email to the athlete with the link for Online Registration to OSG.
+ALL Zone Management Teams must ensure the qualifying Scores of ALL their athletes are submitted to the VP of Athlete Development BEFORE June 20th, 2022 to be eligible.
+Upon selecting team members, and no later than June 21st, the ZMT will send an email to the athlete with the link for Online Registration to OSG.